Understanding and Supporting Children with Literacy Difficulties

 Who is it for?

 I agree with the book’s cover – this book is written for practitioners who support children with literacy difficulties!
-It may be particularly useful for those working in schools who have to work with children with a range of issues because it discusses literacy difficulties in the context of other cognitive difficulties and different learning environments.
+As the book discusses literacy difficulties in the context of other cognitive difficulties and different learning environments, it may be particularly useful for those working in schools who support children who have a range of difficulties.